The 7 Best Canon EOS 20D Lenses

-Here is a list of the 7 best lenses for the Canon EOS 20D.
-A variety of focal lengths for different kinds of photography are mentioned.
-Additionally, each section will have more options for lower or higher price ranges.
+Here is a list of the 8 best lenses for the Canon EOS Rebel 20D.
+A wide selection of focal lengths for several types of photography are mentioned.
+Additionally, each choice will have additional options for lower or higher prices.

-Here is the short list of the best lenses to use:
+Here is the short list of the best lenses to get:

 - Best All-Around Zoom: Canon EF-S 17-55mm f/2.8 IS USM

 - Best Telephoto Zoom: Sigma 18-300mm f/3.5-6.3 DC OS